anSchoinas/thrift/README.md

 Response:
 Your name is: Andreas Rock Schoinas.
 Your age is: 24

 The projects are gradle based, so you need to have gradle downloaded (or use youre ide's built-in gradle distribution).
-You will also need to download thrift (https://thrift.apache.org/download) and change the gradle.properties files in all of the projects to point to your thrift executable path.
+You will also need to download thrift (https://thrift.apache.org/download) and change the gradle.properties files in the thrift projects to point to your thrift executable path.

+The project also contains a sample rest server and a client that were used for benchmarking and for performance comparison between rest and thrift.